Back to Blog

 7 Questions to Ask Before Choosing a Concierge Doctor

-Dr. Ben SofferJanuary 22, 20267 min read
+Dr. Ben SofferJanuary 22, 20266 min read

 7 Questions to Ask Before Choosing a Concierge Doctor

-Why it matters: Panel size determines how quickly you get seen, how available your doctor is, and whether appointments are actually unhurried.
+Why it matters: Panel size determines how quickly you get seen, how available your physician is, and whether appointments are actually unhurried.
 Ask specifically: "What is your current panel size, and what is your maximum?"

-3. What Exactly Is Included in the Membership?
+3. What exactly is included in the membership?

 • Are routine follow-up visits included?